 I was in search of a fun, festive cookie variation (instead of my go-to Chewy Chocolate Chip Cookies) for our swim league finals this past weekend.
 I’ve been wanting to make these Cake Batter Chocolate Chip Cookies for awhile.
 They were a huge hit, kids and adults alike gushed about them, so I feel pretty confident that they are a great cookie with all of my “great cookie” factors; they must be…

 How to Make the Chewiest Cake Batter Cookies

-The Importance of Creaming your Butter and Sugars
+The Importance of Creaming Butter and Sugars

 TIP | I never remember to take my eggs out to come to room temperature, so I use this little trick.
 Immerse the egg in a small glass or bowl of warm water, let it sit for 10 minutes while you prep your other ingredients.

-Add your vanilla and beat on medium until combined.
+Pour vanilla and beat on medium until combined.

 Carefully add your cake flour mixture to the above ingredients with your mixer setting on low, mix until just combined, scraping down sides and bottom to assure all ingredients are incorporated.